Iron-voldy/IOT-Piano-Doc/docs/testcases.md

 ### **Test Case 11: Prevent SQL Injection**
 - **Description**: Test that the system is protected against SQL injection attacks.
-- **Preconditions**: The system should have a backend receiving weight data.
+- **Preconditions**: The system should have a backend receiving performance data.
 - **Test Steps**:
-  1. Attempt to input malicious SQL code into the Employee ID field (e.g., `'; DROP TABLE save_weights; --`).
+  1. Attempt to input malicious SQL code into the song or performance fields (e.g., `'; DROP TABLE performance_data; --`).
   2. Submit the form.
 - **Expected Result**: The system should reject the input, and the database should remain unaffected.